Certificate in Health Data Science at UC San Francisco

-The Certificate in Health Data Science (CiHDaS) is one-year program, ideal for those already working in the biomedical or pharmaceutical industries, focused on applying biostatistics, data science and epidemiological thinking in clinical research settings.
+The Certificate in Health Data Science (CiHDaS) is one-year, in-person program, ideal for those already working in the biomedical or pharmaceutical industries, focused on applying biostatistics, data science and epidemiological thinking in clinical research settings.

 The CiHDaS program is intended for: